MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

 ---
-title: Data science tutorial series - prepare your system
+title: Data science tutorials - prepare your system
 description: Before you begin following the data science end-to-end scenario, learn about prerequisites, the sample dataset, and the lakehouse and notebooks you need. ms.reviewer: sgilley ms.author: amjafari